to make your cat scratch

 Actually go through the scratching motion yourself while your

-scratch by holding her paws.
-She will resist and even dislike
+by holding her paws.
+She will resist and even dislike the post.

-the post.
-The most effective method of teaching your cat to
+The most effective method of teaching your cat to use her post

-use her post is through lures and rewards.
-Once your cat understands
+is through lures and rewards.
+Once your cat understands that

-that scratching and climbing her post is fun, reward her
+scratching and climbing her post is fun, reward her and gain

 - Make the post a fun place to

 be by placing toys on or around it, or rubbing it with catnip.